The I3E Model

 Rest of the world

 The sources of the foreign exchange supply are exports of commodities and the net factor income of the households.
-As the rest of the world is not introduced in the model explicitly, i.e. there are no foreign agents with maximisation behaviour, it is assumed that all exports of Ireland is absorbed by the rest of the world.
-The volume of export is a function of exogenous international commodity prices, the elasticity of substitution between sales in the domestic market and export.
-The sources of foreign exchange demand are imports of commodities and the interest payments of the government over the outstanding foreign debt stock.
+As the rest of the world is not introduced in the model explicitly, i.e. there are no foreign agents with maximisation behaviour, it is assumed that all exports of Ireland are absorbed by the rest of the world.
+The volume of exports is a function of exogenous international commodity prices and the elasticity of substitution between sales in the domestic market and export.
+The sources of foreign exchange demand are imports of commodities, the interest payments of the government over the outstanding foreign debt stock, and half of the cost of ETS due to the EU legislation.
 The difference between the totals of foreign exchange supply and demand is covered by foreign savings, i.e. the current account balance.
 The foreign market closure rule implies that for the given level of foreign savings, the equilibrium in the rest of the world account is ensured by the exchange rate adjustment.
 In other words, the I3E model is a price-adjustment model.

 The money flows between agents within the model are represented in the figure below.

 The development of the I3E model has been funded by the Department of Communication, Climate Action and Environment.
 The Department of Finance has also provided funding to include household distinctions in the model.